 The two types available over the counter in stores or online

 If you're taking a conventional lipoic acid supplement, you're likely only getting half or less of the benefit of natural lipoic acid.
 The reason for this is that most alpha lipoic acid products on the market have both forms: the S form, and the R form.
 R-lipoic acid is much more potent (2 times or more) than commonly sold alpha lipoic acid which contains both the R and S forms.
 The S form is chemically the mirror image of the R form and cannot be used by the body, hence it is useless.
 Thus, 50 mg of R- alpha lipoic acid is equivalent to about 100 mg of the regular version.
 However, since many of the products over the counter have high dosages, getting less is not in issue.

-Suggested use, dosage: For long term use, 10 to 50 mg of R- alpha lipoic acid capsule a few times a week is quite adequate.
+Suggested use, dosage: For long term use, a dose of 10 to 50 mg of R- alpha lipoic acid capsule a few times a week is quite adequate.
 For smaller amounts, you may open a capsule and put it in water or juice.
 The capsule is best taken in the morning with breakfast.
 If you plan to take higher amounts, please do so under medical supervision.

 Use of this nutrient can often lead to a mild feeling of well-being.
 Interestingly, there�s also a slight visual enhancement that occurs.
 However, this visual enhancement is not as dramatic as that of Eyesight Rx.